 branching process human population Malthusian parameter

-Institute of Mathematics and Informatics Bulgarian Academy of Sciences
+Institute of Mathematics and Informatics at the Bulgarian Academy of Sciences